New to Scouting?

 Joshua Huddy District, served by Jerome Townsend: Brick, Jackson, Lakewood, Point Pleasant and Toms River.

-Jersey Devil District, served by John Brilla: Barnegat, Beachwood, Berkeley, Bass River, Lacey, Lakehurst, Little Egg Harbor, Manahawkin, Manchester, New Egypt, New Gretna, Ocean Gate, Pine Beach, Seaside Heights, South Toms River, Tuckerton, Waretown, West Creek, and Whiting.
+Jersey Devil District, served by Michelle Petrosino: Barnegat, Beachwood, Berkeley, Bass River, Lacey, Lakehurst, Little Egg Harbor, Manahawkin, Manchester, New Egypt, New Gretna, Ocean Gate, Pine Beach, Seaside Heights, South Toms River, Tuckerton, Waretown, West Creek, and Whiting.

 Sea Pines District, served by Kevin Collins: Ocean City and all Atlantic County with the exception of Buena